NaelaAssaf/WebTech/md/05-css.md

 * only columns have borders
 * all even rows have a gray background
+* extra: row where mouse is passing over: darker background

 m4_embed(css/classmates-nth-row,350px)
 ]])

 m4_dnl ------------------------------------------------------------------------

-m4_exercise([[Print a rainbow piramid, each column should have it's own color
+m4_exercise([[Print a rainbow pyramid, each column should have it's own color

 * red
 * orange